nest/nest-simulator/doc/htmldoc/nest_sonata/nest_sonata_guide.rst

     }

 **Note:** NEST supports the use of two config files, i.e. one network and one simulation config.
-NEST does not support SONATA Spike Train Reports or utilize other `output` components in the SONATA config.
+NEST does not currently support SONATA Spike Train Reports or utilize other ``output`` components in the SONATA config.

 .. _sec:sonata_examples: